reetghosh1/DjangoBasicAuth/README.md

 # DjangoBasicAuth

-Basic User Registration and Login using Django (ACM Hack-In)
+Understanding Django Authentication and building a basic Login and Signup system